photoprism/photoprism-docs/docs/user-guide/backup/webdav.md

 The slash at the end is important and cannot be omitted.

 When connecting, you'll have to authenticate using your regular password.
-It will also change when you update it in Settings.
+It will also change when you update it in *Settings*.
 The user name is `admin`.

 !!! info
     You can also connect to the import folder by replacing `originals/` with `import/` in the URL.